Methylphenidate (Ritalin) Addiction: Side Effects, Detox, Withdrawal, and Treatment

 In outpatient rehab, clients:

-If you’re addicted to Ritalin, you may also consider enrolling in both types of addiction treatment for a longer, more comprehensive addiction treatment experience.
+If you’re addicted to Ritalin, you may also consider enrolling in both types of Ritalin treatment programs for a longer, more comprehensive addiction treatment experience.
 Studies show that the longer you remain in treatment, the better your chances are for sustaining your sobriety.

-While cost can often be a barrier to treatment, most addiction treatment providers offer several different forms of payment to help reduce the burden, including:
+While cost can often be a barrier to treatment, most addiction treatment providers offer several different forms of payment to help reduce the financial burden of Ritalin rehab, including:

 - Health insurance benefits